projectcalico/calico/networking/use-ipvs.md

 ---
 title: Use IPVS kube-proxy
-description: Use IPVS kube-proxy for performance improvements
+description: Use IPVS kube-proxy for performance improvements.
 canonical_url: '/networking/use-ipvs'
 ---